Mike-B-123/startup/notes.md

 ## Midterm Review:
 ### In the following code, what does the link element do?
 -  "<" link href="main.css" rel="stylesheet" /> The link element allows authors to link their document to other resources.
 The destination of the link(s) is given by the href attribute, which must be present and must contain a valid non-empty URL potentially surrounded by spaces.
-A link element must have rel attribute.
+A link element must have rel attribute. (the rel attribute

-**In the following code,  what does a div tag do?**
+### In the following code,  what does a div tag do?
 - The div tag in HTML is a container that is used to group other HTML elements together and apply styles to them as a unit

-**In the following code, what is the difference between the #title and .grid selector?**
+### In the following code, what is the difference between the #title and .grid selector?
--  title bar on a selector can help identify the selector or provide instructions for using it.
-For example, a title bar can indicate which Grid/Graph or panel stack the selector targets
-- A title bar on a Grid/Graph can help users identify an object on the document.
-It can also be used to minimize and maximize the Grid/Graph.
+- "#" is for the ID. which specifies specific objects, and used only for selecting one element.
+- "." is for the class. used for selecting multiple objects.

-**In the following code, what is the difference between padding and margin?**
+## In the following code, what is the difference between padding and margin?
 - a margin is the space around an element's border, while padding is the space between an element's border and the element's content.

 it goes content -> padding -> Border -> Margin (From center to outer)

-**Given this HTML and this CSS how will the images be displayed using flex?**
+### Given this HTML and this CSS how will the images be displayed using flex?
 - flex can help with sizing on screen.
 And help with structure between body, foot, and header.
 Also helps with direction such as column or rows.
 - We can create multiple rows in our website to seperate headers into different sections.

-**What does the following padding CSS do?**
+### What does the following padding CSS do?
 - create space around an element's content, inside of any defined borders
+- **Ex: padding: 25px 50px 75px 100px;** (can do the same with margin and border, but border has slightly different syntax) top padding is 25px right padding is 50px bottom padding is 75px left padding is 100px
-- Ex: padding: 25px 50px 75px 100px;
+- **Ex: padding: 25px 50px 75px;**
 top padding is 25px
-right padding is 50px
-bottom padding is 75px
-left padding is 100px
-- Ex: padding: 25px 50px 75px;
-top padding is 25px
 right and left paddings are 50px bottom padding is 75px
-- EX: padding: 25px 50px;
+- **EX: padding: 25px 50px;**
 top and bottom paddings are 25px right and left paddings are 50px

-## What does the following code using arrow syntax function declaration do?
+### What does the following code using arrow syntax function declaration do?
 - An arrow function expression is a compact alternative to a traditional function expression, with some semantic differences and deliberate limitations in usage:
 1. Arrow functions don't have their own bindings to this, arguments, or super, and should not be used as methods.
 2. Arrow functions cannot be used as constructors.
 Calling them with new throws a TypeError.
 They also don't have access to the new.target keyword.